caolan/async/README.md

 * arr - An array to iterate over.
 * limit - The maximum number of iterators to run at any time.
 * iterator(item, callback) - A function to apply to each item in the array.
-  The iterator is passed a callback which must be called once it has completed.
+  The iterator is passed a callback(err, transformed) which must be called once it has completed with an error (which can be null) and a transformed item.
-  If no error has occured, the callback should be run without arguments or with an explicit null argument.
 * callback(err, results) - A callback which is called after all the iterator functions have finished, or an error has occurred.
 Results is an array of the transformed items from the original array.